akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “People tell me such things because I listen, girl.
 The court may seem like much gossip to you, but it concerns itself with power, and who will use it with the King away.”

-“I hear that it is similar for the king's nephew—William Clito.
+“I hear that it is similar for the king’s nephew—William Clito.
 Some say the French king shelters him, a poppet waiting for the right moment to replace the King.”

 Beatrice wasn’t sure their hatred had nothing to do with her.
 For some reason she was too tired to argue.